Herman, Morton, The Architecture of Victorian Sydney, 1964

 Published to celebrate the sesquicentenary of Melbourne

-volume to 'architecture on campus - a guide to the University of
+to 'architecture on campus - a guide to the University of Melbourne

-Melbourne and it's Colleges'.
-Even though it is a social and
+and it's Colleges'.
+Even though it is a social and political history

 Signs of the Times recalls the magnificence of historic Australian

-than 300 photographs of classic images from across Australia.
-Five
+photographs of classic images from across Australia.
+Five Mile Press

 Giving the reader a broad history of stadiums throughout history,

-focuses on sporting stadiums within a social context & how
+on sporting stadiums within a social context & how these built works

 A black and white photographic essay on the construction of the